polymathrobotics/oci/nvidia/l4t-base/README.md

 By default a limited set of device nodes and associated functionality is exposed within the l4t-base containers using the [mount plugin](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson#mount-plugins) capability.
-THe list is documented [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson#supported-devices).
+The list is documented [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson#supported-devices).

 User can expose additional devices using the [--device](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) command option provided by docker.
 Directories and files can be bind mounted